Jalen9428/random-image-api/README.md

 ### 3. Deploy to Vercel

-1. Open the project page and click the **Deploy with Vercel** button, or deploy manually.
+1. Open the project page and click the **Deploy** button, or deploy manually.
 2. Import the GitHub repository into Vercel.
 3. Add the following environment variables:
    - `NOTION_API_KEY`: your Notion integration access token